danielacbarroso/nedda_pypi/README.md

 Nedda is a Python library that computes, given an ICD code and the T, N and M values, the resulting staging.
 It is still a prototype.
-We intend to use Nedda in conjunction with a Oncology module we have been developing for GNU Health [4], an open source and free (as in freedom and as in free beer GPL 3 rocks!) health administration system.
+We intend to use Nedda in conjunction with a Oncology module we have been developing for GNU Health [4], an open source and free (as in freedom and as in free beer.
+GPL 3 rocks!) health administration system.

 **How to use Nedda**

-Nedda has still has a very simple interface.
+Nedda still has a very simple interface.
 The idea is to pass to the library the ICD, T, N and M values and get a stager object, that validates the input and computes the correct stage for different types of cancer:
 ```python
 from nedda.staging.staging import tnm_stager_factory